dvochoa/1up/README.md

 You can deploy the site locally by running:
 - `docker compose up --build`: For production
-- `docker compose --env-file .env.dev up --build`: For development
+- `docker compose -f compose.yaml -f compose.dev.yaml up --build`: For development

 Development will come with helpful features such as hot reloading but will be a more bloated build.